Sethu (film): Filming

 The film's launch was held in April 1997 and production lasted close to two years as the film languished in production hell.
 The FEFSI strike of 1997 halted filming across the Tamil film industry from June to December 1997 and as a small budget film, Sethu was unable to progress during the period.
 When the strike was called off, the producer left the project.
 Vikram and Bala's then assistant, Ameer Sultan, pled with the producer to return, with filming resuming in January 1998.
 After further slow progression, the film was finally completed by June 1999.
 Cinematographer R. Rathnavelu said he gave the asylum scenes a predominantly green tone for the intense psychological impact.

 The filming was primarily held at Kumbakonam where scenes were shot at Vishnupuram, Konerirajapuram, Udayalur and Thyagarajapuram agraharam while scenes in the asylum were shot at Thiruvizhimizhilai Veezhinadeswarar temple and Thiruvidaimarudhur Maha Lingasamy temple.
 To film the scenes of the title character's college, the makers checked at least 60 colleges before finalising one in Kumbakonam.
 They were unable to secure permission to film in mental institutions and could not afford to create sets resembling those places, so they filmed in temples instead.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-Music rights later bought by Sony Music South.
+The music rights were later bought by Sony Music South.